Hopac/Hopac/Docs/Programming.md

 Fork-Join Parallelism
 ---------------------

-In the previous section we saw various ways of starting and joining with jobs.
+In the previous section we saw various ways of starting and waiting for jobs.
 There isn't really any communication between the individual jobs in these examples.
 Indeed, the strength of Hopac is in that it provides high-level primitives for such communication among concurrent jobs.
 Nevertheless, the